KL-HH/linux-course/h7_CyberSecurity course.md

    - What kind of vulnerabilities are out there?
    - Where are the attacks pointed at?
 What motivates the attacks?
 - Home work: Write a short analysis (about 5 pages) on the potential security threats in your job role or job role you are particularly interested of.
 Deadline in three weeks.
 Make a presentation

+(RATIONALE: Giving insights of differenct cases, to be more aware of cyber threats and the consequences)

 ### 3rd lecture: Threat modeling
 Introducing the topic of threat modeling.